Herb's DEC PDP-8/f

 Power supply photo the 15A fuse.

-I have not examined it in detail.
+I have not examined the CESI in detail.
 Here's some possibly relevant links.
 This PDP-8 FAQ entry says "The OMNI-8 operating system supported the enlarged PDP-8 address space of the CESI (Computer Extension Systems Inc) memory cards...".
-That led me to an UMN .edu IT department?
-Web site full of documents.
-NOte: in 2012 the link is inaccessable.
+That led me to a UMN .edu IT department's former Web site full of CESI documents.
+They are now archived as images courtesy of David Gesswein's PDP-8 Web site.

 A document from umn.edu (University of Minnesota, USA) was a CESI VM816 product brochure.
 It describes a 4K to 16K memory board which looks like mine.
 Here's page one and here's page two.